grame-cncm/faust/documentation/faust-manual/src/juce.md

 void setCutoff(float cutoff);
 ```

-They are ones that were used in the previous steps.
+They are the ones that were used in the previous steps.

 Their corresponding implementation in `PluginProcessor.cpp` is very straight
 forward: